Busy Philipps: Career

 While still in high school, Philipps worked at toy trade fairs as a real-life Barbie, her sister Cool Teen Skipper.
-Among the many people who saw her at toy conventions was actress Sharon Stone, who was impressed with her performance and told Philipps that she would be a star.
+Among the people who saw her at toy conventions was actress Sharon Stone, who was impressed with her performance and told Philipps that she would be a star.

 Her first major role was Kim Kelly in the 1999–2000 comedy-drama TV series Freaks and Geeks; Philipps appeared in all but one of the show's 18 episodes (the episode "Chokin' & Tokin'").
 She made her film debut in the comedy The Smokers in 2000, and had various small appearances on television.

 In 2001, Philipps was cast as Audrey Liddell in the teen drama Dawson's Creek.

 Philipps appeared in several films, including Home Room (2002) and White Chicks (2004).
 She was cast in the UPN sitcom Love, Inc. in a role originally intended for Shannen Doherty.
 The show lasted one season (2005–2006).
 In 2006, she had a major recurring role as Hope Bobeck on ER, alongside her Freaks and Geeks co-star Linda Cardellini.
 During her second year on ER, her character was written out as heading to South America to "fulfill her Christian mission".

 Philipps had a co-credit for the storyline of the 2007 comedy film Blades of Glory.
 A year later, she appeared in a supporting role in Made of Honor.

 She made appearances in He's Just Not That into You as Kelli Ann and on an episode of How I Met Your Mother.